Converging to Stability in Two-Sided Bandits: The Case of Unknown Preferences on Both Sides of a Matching Market: Full Proof of Convergence of OCA-UCB

-\begin{proof} First, begin by noting that there are only finitely many inconsistent triplets in any given APKP model.
-Then, a simple recursive argument will suffice to show this each one gets resolved or becomes inconsequential.
-The first and second cases from Lemma 1 are base cases.
+\begin{lemma} Eventually all inconsistent plausible sets constructed are resolved or are inconsequential. \end{lemma} \begin{proof} First, begin by noting that there are only finitely many inconsistent triplets in any given APKP model.
+Then, a simple recursive argument will suffice to show that each one gets resolved or becomes inconsequential.
+The first and second cases from Lemma \ref{lemm:inconsistency_resolution} are base cases.
 The first case corrects $p_i$ belief altogether, and in the second case the incorrect belief never gets used in any significant way.
-In the first sub-case of case three, if $a_j$ is in-fact $p_i$'s best possible achievable arm, then it will continue getting matched with $a_j$ regardless of it's wrong belief (inconsequential w.r.t $a_j$).
-Nonetheless, if $\exists p_k$ at $(t+1)$ such that triplet $Q_{k,i} = (p_k, p_i, a_j)$ exists, then we can apply Lemma 1 recursively.
-And finally, in the second sub-case of case three from Lemma 1, $p_i$ loses the conflict to some other player which implies that some belief gets updated resulting in the resolution of some triplet.
-However, if $\exists p_k$ at $(t+1)$ such that triplet $Q_{i,k} = (p_i, p_k, a_j)$ exists, then again we can apply Lemma 1 recursively. \end{proof}
+In the first sub-case of case three, if $a_k$ is in-fact $p_i$'s best possible achievable arm, then it will continue getting matched with $a_k$ regardless of it's wrong belief (inconsequential w.r.t $a_k$).
+Nonetheless, if $\exists p_j$ at $(t+1)$ such that triplet $Q_{ij}^k = (p_i, p_j, a_k)$ exists, then we can apply Lemma \ref{lemm:inconsistency_resolution} recursively.
+And finally, in the second sub-case of case three from Lemma \ref{lemm:inconsistency_resolution}, $p_i$ loses the conflict to some other player which implies that some belief gets updated resulting in the resolution of some triplet.
+However, if $\exists p_j$ at $(t+1)$ such that triplet $Q_{i,j}^k = (p_i, p_j, a_k)$ exists, then again we can apply Lemma \ref{lemm:inconsistency_resolution} recursively. \end{proof}

-\textbf{Proof of Theorem 1: } \begin{proof} This theorem is the immediate consequence of lemmas 1, and 2.
+The proof of Theorem \ref{thm:simple_theorem} is the immediate consequence of lemmas \ref{lemm:inconsistency_resolution}, and \ref{lemm:inconsistency_resolution_all}.
 Once all the inconsistent plausible sets are either resolved, or are inconsequential, the best arm picked from each player's plausible set will be the same as the one picked from CA-UCB's plausible set.
-This implies that this approach to updating beliefs has no effect on CA-UCB algorithm's guarantee on convergence. \end{proof}
+This implies that this approach to updaing beliefs has no effect on CA-UCB algorithm's guarantee on convergence.